Huge waste of family money

 Huge Waste of Family Money

 Summary: Nationally, students end up wasting more than $200 million every year because of applying to colleges they don’t get accepted to.
 It’s heart breaking to see low income families wasting their hard earned money and having to make sacrifices that are completely avoidable.
-This huge waste can be avoided if students have better guidance and tools for creating a realistic list of colleges to apply to.
+This huge waste can be avoided if students have better guidance and tools for how to plan a realistic list of colleges and universities to apply to.

 Data: Our findings are based on an analysis of the data pertaining to application fee and number of rejections for six hundred colleges.
 Application fees range from $50-$80 excluding the $11-$12 fee charged by ACT/College Board (SAT) for sending scores to individual colleges.
 We concluded that more than $200 million is wasted every year just for these 600 colleges.
 This number will go up by about 15% if we added the fees charged by ACT and SAT.